devrittik/note-folio/README.md

 ## Copyright & attribution

-© 2026 Mr. Developer.
+© 2026 Rittik Chakraborty.
 All rights reserved.

 The visual system, Engineering Notebook concept, written content, and implementation may not be copied, redistributed, or presented as original work without permission.
-Forks or adaptations must retain visible attribution: **“Designed and engineered by Mr. Developer.”** Third-party packages and trademarks remain subject to their respective licenses.
+Forks or adaptations must retain visible attribution: **“Designed and engineered by Rittik Chakraborty.”** Third-party packages and trademarks remain subject to their respective licenses.